jk619/meridianbias/README.md

 % asked a series of questions about dependencies and downloading the data.
 % You can reply by typing Y for Yes or N for No.

-% All figures are saved as a *.png.
+% All figures are saved as a *.eps.
 Due to it's complexity Figure 9 is
 % saved as a seperate folder inside "figures" folder where each png file
 % represents one panel.